AssistiveRoboticsUNH/temporal_feature_lfd/README.md

 ### Pre-trained Models

-For re-producibility we provide several trained models.
+For reproducibility we provide several trained models.
 When training the backbone models we generally leveraged pre-trained features from architectures exposed to the ImageNet dataset.
 PyTorch provides internal models for the VGG-16 and Wide ResNet architectures but the other two of the backbone models investigated in this work (Temporal Shift Module and I3D) leverage external models.
 We provide links to where those datasets can be downloaded from.